-This report is prepared to comply with the Jeanne Clery Disclosure of Campus Security and Crime Statistics Act using information provided by various campus offices including Student Affairs, Provost, Operations, and Campus Security Authorities, and information/crime statistics provided by local law enforcement agencies that have jurisdiction at each of our campuses.
+This report is prepared to comply with the Jeanne Clery Disclosure of Campus Security and Crime Statistics Act (Clery Act) using information maintained by Southern Regional Technical College's Police Department, information provided by various campus offices including Student Affairs, Academic Affairs, Operations, and Campus Security Authorities, and information/crime statistics reported by local law enforcement agencies that have jurisdiction at each of our campuses.

 This report provides statistics for the previous three years concerning reported crimes that occurred on campus, adjacent to campus, and in certain off-campus buildings or property owned, leased, or controlled by SRTC.
-This report also contains institutional practices pertaining to campus security, crime reporting, sexual assault, alcohol and drugs, victims' assistance programs, student discipline, campus resources, community safety alerts, crime prevention, access to campus facilities/properties, as well as personal safety tips.
-This document also encourages the reporting of all crime and includes how reports should be made and to whom.
+This report also contains institutional practices pertaining to campus security, crime reporting, sexual assault, alcohol and drugs, victim assistance programs, student discipline, campus resources, mass notifications, crime prevention, access to campus facilities/properties, as well as personal safety tips.
+This document also encourages the reporting of all crimes and includes how and to whom reports should be made.

-SRTC normally distributes a notice of the availability of this Annual Security Report by October 1st of each year to every member of our college community.
-All currently enrolled students, employees, prospective students, and prospective employees may obtain a paper copy of this report by contacting the Campus Police Department at 229-726-9371 which is located at the Bainbridge Campus or online at the SRTC website at:
+SRTC typically distributes a notice of the availability of this Annual Security Report by October 1st of each year to every member of our college community.
+Anyone, including currently enrolled students, employees, prospective students, and prospective employees may obtain a paper copy of this report by contacting the SRTC Police Department at 229-726-9371 which is located at the Bainbridge Campus or on the SRTC website at: www.southernregional.edu/consumer-information

-www.southernregional.edu/consumer-information